Approaches I integrate

 -

 ILF neurofeedback is a gentle, non-invasive way of supporting the brain’s capacity for self-regulation through real-time feedback.
-Many people come to it when they feel caught in patterns of over-activation — such as anxiety, hypervigilance, or a racing mind — or under-activation, such as shutdown, fatigue, fog, or low motivation, even when they understand what is happening psychologically.
+Many people come to it when they feel caught in patterns of over-activation — such as anxiety, hypervigilance, emotional reactivity, poor sleep, or a racing mind — or under-activation, such as shutdown, fatigue, fog, or low motivation, even when they understand what is happening psychologically.

 Read more: